opensquiggly/user-docs/060-doc-repos/03-connect-doc-repos.md

 ---
+weight: 30
 Order: 3
 Title: Reusing Mount Points
+description: >
+  In this section we discuss how you can reuse mount points to create different formatted views of the same underlying files.
 ---
-# How to Mount Documentation Repositories
+## How to Mount Documentation Repositories

 To connect to a documentation repository, follow the same basic steps outlined in the previous chapter about connecting to source code repositories.